tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 3.7 Bulk / non-Framework execution (normative)

 Implementers are encouraged to produce the means to test data quality in bulk in settings such as SQL queries on relational data stores where construction of `Response` objects is not feasible, but the logic of a specification (`hasExpectedResponse`) can be framed as a question on a data store.
-Such non-[Framework](<../../../index.md#framework> "The Fitness for Use Framework, the body of work that provides a fundamental structure for the BDQ Tests.
-The Fitness for Use Framework is derived from (Veiga 2016) and is the outcome of the [TDWG](<../../../index.md#tdwg> "[Biodiversity Information Standards](https://www.tdwg.org/standards/sds/)") Data Quality Task Group…") implementations MUST NOT assert compliance with the BDQ standard.
+Such non-Framework implementations MUST NOT assert compliance with the BDQ standard.

 ## 4 Extension Points (normative)